 4. Research, understand and help your customers

 Most of the sales professionals call just to present a brighter picture of their product and company.
 Your knowledge about your product won’t help in capturing your prospect’s interest.
-It will work if you know about their business issues.
+It will work if you follow winning customer engagement strategies and know about their business issues.
 Companies want a solution to their problem, they are not interested in knowing about your product’s excellent features.

 As Joanna Moretti, senior vice president and sales enablement at Jabil says in her conversation with Corporate Visions “If I get a call and a salesperson tells me that they have the best marketing tool on the planet, I hang up.
 But if a salesperson calls and says they understand that “Jabil is looking to improve share of wallet, and that we can help you transform an organization from a reactive organization to proactively positioning value propositions to improve share of wallet,” then they have my full attention.